 Stalls on the streets can be found in all the main tourist destinations selling everything from food, jewelry, T-shirts, watches and DVDs.
 The largest concentration of street stalls in Bangkok is at Patpong Night Market which is packed with tourists from about 19:00 until late.
 Bartering is not only expected, it is a way of life!
 This ensures that you get the best deals and should be utilized whenever you buy anything on the street or from a market stall.
 Start at a third of the asking price and work your way up.
-The weekend market at Chatuchuk in northern Bangkok is one of the largest markets in the world, with hundreds of stalls stocking items ranging from antiques to clothes, furniture..
+The weekend market at Chatuchuk in northern Bangkok is one of the largest markets in the world, with hundreds of stalls stocking items ranging from antiques to clothes, furniture.
 Shipping agents are on hand so purchases can be sent back to the purchaser's home country.
 The expansive riverside Asiatique also has an abundance of stalls and more upmarket glitzy shops.

-TELEPHONE
+TELEPHONE AND WIFI

 Hotels offer international calls but be warned that these calls are expensive in Thailand.
-The best way to stay in touch is to buy a local SIM Card for your mobile phone at a convenience store and use this instead of expensive roaming rates.
+The best way to stay in touch is to buy a local SIM Card for your mobile phone at a convenience store and use this instead of expensive roaming rates inclusive of a mobile data package and use this instead of expensive roaming rates.
+WIFI and internet are widely available everywhere.
+They are often free of charge, but they may require a log-in or a password to access.